jwl25b/Continual_Learning_Autoencoder/README.md

 24 Spring ECE 7143 Final Project Topic 2

-tqdm==4.65.0 is not mandatory requirement.
-It only shows in our ipynb files for progress bar.
+tqdm==4.65.0 is not a mandatory requirement.
+We only use in our ipynb files for progress bar.

 train.ipynb is a sample training script